 Early on in my plant wanderings I came to realize that Herbal Body Oils were by far my most used form of herbal medicine.
 I started selling my handmade St. John's Wort oil online in 2012, and in 2014 expanded the line to include other herbs gathered in the High Sierra.
 I christened these wildcrafted, organic bottles of healing magic Mythic Medicinals, and greatly increased the quantity and diversity of offerings after marrying a plant-loving mountain man in 2016 who loves to wildcraft and make medicine with me.

-The Medicine Stories Podcast launched in 2017 and I couldn't love doing it any more!
-Check out my Patreon page to support it- killer rewards for patrons include exclusive content & free herb learnin'!
+The Medicine Stories Podcast launched in 2017 and I couldn't love doing it any more.
+If you’ve found the podcast valuable, please check out my Patreon page and consider supporting it- I’ve been told it’s one of the best Patreons out there!